About Clean Air CarolinaYour advocates for healthy air

 Using a three-pronged approach to advocacy, we partner with organizations and influencers, educate the public about the impact of air pollution, and collaborate with policymakers on issues that impact air quality.

-MAHA, a Clean Air Carolina initiative, started in 2007 as a collective of Charlotte medical professionals who sought to call attention to the health impacts of air pollution.
-Since then, MAHA has grown to more than 300 members statewide and includes physicians, nurses, respiratory therapists, social workers and public health professionals.
-MAHA leverages the wealth of medical knowledge and clinical experience of those on the front lines to publicize the relationship between more obscure concepts such as parts per million of carbon dioxide emissions and more tangible and understandable health problems like exacerbated asthma and increased rates of heat stroke.
+NCCCA, a Clean Air Carolina initiative, started in 2007 as a collective of Charlotte medical professionals who sought to call attention to the health impacts of air pollution.
+Since then, NCCCA has grown to more than 300 members statewide and includes physicians, nurses, respiratory therapists, social workers, and public health professionals.
+NCCCA leverages the wealth of medical knowledge and clinical experience of those on the front lines to publicize the relationship between more obscure concepts such as parts per million of carbon dioxide emissions and more tangible and understandable health problems like exacerbated asthma and increased rates of heat stroke.

 Most medical and health education programs gloss over environmental health effects and limit discussions of advocacy.
 To rectify this omission, MAHA offers credit-bearing training that educates about ways to help patients avoid the health impacts of air pollution, and highlights the importance of engaging in air quality advocacy.
 This training is provided at medical schools, residency programs and conferences statewide and as a webinar on the Charlotte AHEC (Area Health Education Center) website.